Green Bay & Western Lines

 After Itel Corporation purchased the GB&W the caboose fleet was renumbered from the 600- series to the 100- series in the winter of 1978-79.
 This was done because of the recent purchase of a fleet of 600- series boxcars and the inability of the computer system in place at the time to handle two different sets of cars with the same numbers.
 The cabooses retained their last two digits.

 In the early 1980s the Federal Railroad Administration required caboose windows to be equipped with shatterproof glass.
-At this time the GB&W eliminated many of the caboose windows by replacing them with steel plates.
+By 1982 the GB&W eliminated many of the road caboose windows by replacing them with steel plates, with only the bay windows and small windows on the end doors left remaining.

 Modern Caboose Roster